Skip to main content

 Online Tutor

 Ellie is a Creative Dementia Practitioner and Researcher, working with people living with dementia and their carers to empower and support them to realise what's still possible when given the opportunity.
 Through designing bespoke projects, she also specialises in working with intergenerational groups and, in particular, how this can benefit those living with dementia and their carers.
-In addition, Ellie works as Project Officer on the Creative Spaces project at Sensory Trust where she manages 8 dementia-friendly nature-based groups.
+In addition, Ellie works as Project Manager on the Creative Spaces project at Sensory Trust where she manages 9 dementia-friendly nature-based groups.

 Online Tutor